adamspanier/CryptoConductor/docs/README.md

 #### Specialists

-Specialists comprise any user that provides numerical or text-based data in relation to a project in the system.
-Specialists are given one or more specialties, and can only submit information relating directly to those specialties.
-If a cybersecurity expert is involved in grading a software system, they would be given a _cybersecurity_ specialty and allowed to submit information relating only to the Software Assurance portion of the grading scale.
+Specialists comprise any discipline-speicific user that provides scoring data in relation to a project in the system.
+Specialists are given one or more specialties relating to one or more niches.
+Each Specialist can only submit information relating directly to those specialties and niches.
+If a cybersecurity expert is involved in grading a software system, they would be given a _Technology_ specialty, a _Cybersecurity_ niche, and allowed to submit information relating only to the Software Assurance portion of the grading scale.
 Specialties are dynamic and can be added, changed, or removed for a better, more flexible set of Specialists.

 #### Leaders